 - Immobilization: Remote disable capabilities that prevent the machine from being started or charged.

-- Hidden Trackers: As we discussed in our guide on telemetry vs telematics, having a redundant, battery-powered tracker hidden on the asset ensures you can recover it even if the main power source is disconnected.
+- Hidden Trackers: Having a redundant, battery-powered asset tracker hidden on the asset ensures you can recover it even if the main power source is disconnected.
+Hapn customers have recovered over $720 million in stolen assets using real-time tracking and recovery coordination.

 Calculating TCO for Electric Assets